View Document

 ⦁ Client feedback data is collected from the clinics to improve service delivery via satisfaction feedback, “client survey”.

 b.
-Complaints management process: Clients are informed about consent, confidentiality, potential risks, and how VU uses information; collects, and processes information relating to professional staff, healthcare staff, students, supervisors, academic staff and volunteers.
+Complaints management process: Clients are informed about consent, confidentiality, potential risks, and how VU uses information; collects, and processes information relating to professional staff, healthcare staff, students, supervisors, academic staff and volunteers

-⦁ Australian Charter of Health Care Rights.
+⦁ Staff and students are aware of and follow the Australian Charter of Health Care Rights.

 In accordance with the University’s Privacy Policy moreover, Health Complaints Act 2016 (Vic).